 Paddle boarding on Lady Bird Lake.
 Credit Nick Simonite.

 Mid-Day: Head up to North Loop for boutiques like Spring Frost and Atown.
 Don’t forget to geek out at Great Hall Games.
 Grab vegan tacos (the bean Diablo delivers the heat) at The Vegan Nom food truck.

 Evening: Stop in for carne guisada or roasted goat pasilla at Mi Madre’s.
 If you’re craving Southern specialties, tuck into the chicken fried steak at Hoover’s Cooking.
-Walk to the casual Butterfly Bar for patio libations or snag a shake at El Sapo for dessert.
+Head to the casual Butterfly Bar for patio libations or snag a ice cream cone from Zed's for dessert.

 The White Horse.
 Credit Contiki.